 - Already retracted

-An effective way to stop defamatory statements is to send a cease and desist defamation letter.
-A cease and desist letter can compel someone to unpublish or delete comments, or even issue a public apology.
+An effective way to stop defamatory statements is to send a Cease and Desist Defamation Letter.
+It can compel someone to unpublish, delete comments, or even issue a public apology.
 Further, it’s a great way to avoid a potentially costly and time-consuming lawsuit.

 Is it worth suing for defamation?